haidar47x/haidar47x/README.md

 I'm **Haidar Ali**, a pragmatic **Software Engineer** who likes to build things.
 I mostly build user interfaces with obsessive care and design principles.

 I also work on open-source projects for the dopamine rush.
 I've built [Pocketer](https://github.com/haidar47x/Pocketer), a Google Chrome extension for managing Pocket items.
-I'm also building [Leisurely](https://github.com/haidar47x/Leisurely), a simple time tracker and ambient sound desktop app for focused work.

 Currently, I'm working on a platform for fiction authors to create beautiful art.